 The Singapore government has also put so much effort to support SMEs in internationalization by introducing several grants and funding schemes such as Enterprise Development Grant (EDG).
 The programme under Enterprise Singapore provides customized support for enterprise to internationalize and build deeper capabilities to gain a competitive edge in the digital world, allowing business to get funding up to 70% of qualifying projects.
 Taking the long-term perspective and targeted approach, these roadmaps are fundamental in enabling SMEs to create the conditions for long-term success.

-The factors of increased competition of talent and workforce shortage have become the key hurdles for SMEs in their digital transformation.
+The factors of increased competition of talent and workforce shortage have become the key challenge faced by SMEs in their digital transformation.
 Hiring and training the right talents with the required skills set to manage and harness the full capabilities of the digital tool can be a strenuous task for SMEs as business owners hardly have time to implement new ideas to attract digital talents beyond managing their challenges from daily business activities.

 Besides looking for digitally capable talent, having people who tightly aligned with company’s value but also eye-to-eye with top management on the mission is also paramount to the business growth and competitiveness.